gentlee/react-redux-cache/README.md

 // Example of query with normalization (recommended)

-export const getUser = (async (id) => {
-  // Result can be get by any way - fetch, axios etc, even with database connection.
-  // There is no limitation here. const response = await ...
+// 1.
+Result can be get by any way - fetch, axios etc, even with database connection.
+There is no limitation here.

-  // In this example normalizr package is used, but it is not necessary. return normalize(response, getUserSchema)
-  // satisfies keyword is used here for proper typing of params and returned value.
+// 2. `satisfies` keyword is used here for proper typing of params and returned value. export const getUser = (async (id) => {
+  const response = await ...

+  return normalize(response, getUserSchema)
 }) satisfies NormalizedQuery<CacheTypenames, number>

 // Example of query without normalization (not recommended), with selecting access token from the store